SolaceSamples/solace-samples-dotnet/_docs/persistence-with-queues.md

 ![sending-message-to-queue]({{ site.baseurl }}/assets/images/sending-message-to-queue.png)

-There is really no difference in the actual calls to the ISession object instance when sending a persistent message as compared to a direct message shown in the publish/subscribe tutorial.
+In the simplest case, there is really no difference in the actual calls to the ISession object instance when sending a persistent message as compared to a direct message shown in the publish/subscribe tutorial.
 The difference in the persistent message is that the Solace message router will acknowledge the message once it is successfully stored on the message router.
+The next tutorial titled [Confirmed Delivery]({{ site.baseurl }}/confirmed-delivery) demonstrates the proper handling of those acknowlegements.

 To send a message, you must still create a message.
 The main difference from sending a direct message is that you must set the message delivery mode to persistent.
 When you send the message you also update the call to send to include your queue object as the destination.